-Next comes the revelation of the sublime 'theory" which explains the whole mystery : We believe that mind can be so acted on as in a drop of water, astounds the ignorant listener.
+We should not, however, give credit to the startling revelations of the too common street philosopher, whose account of the gigantic animals found in a drop of water, astounds the ignorant listener.
 This great philosopher may be found at our street corners, with a few brass tubes with a round piece of glass at either end of each, containing the larva of some dragon fly an inch long, or the defunct remains of crabs, beetles or worms, for variety, the latter alive, which he has dropped in for sensation; these are but a poor expression of the confused mass of life, and the hitherto unrivalled organizations which the microscope reveals to us.

 To these living atoms the name of Infusoria has been generally given, as they are found most frequently in infusions of animal and vegetable matter exposed to the air.
 They are found in the liquid portions of plants, as in the glaciers of the colder climates; in the clearest lakes and in the largest oceans; and the air we breathe is relieved of its deadly action by these "animals."
 In size they vary from one thousandth to the thirtieth thousandth part of an inch.
-They are found in every part of the earth, coloring the brooks or lakes with scums of various hues, and their shells form deposits to a great extent, of siliceous and calcareous strata.
-Carried by the atmosphere over the earth, they are in the gutters of houses in large quantities, and distributed over land and sea, often raised to the top of the highest mountains, or lowered to the deepest mine.
+They are found in every part of the earth, coloring the brooks or lakes with scums of various hues, and their shells form deposits to a great extent, of siliceous and calcareous strata. distributed over land and sea, often raised to the top of the highest mountains, or lowered to the deepest mine.
 Most frequently, however, they are received by lakes, which on this account we often find colored red, yellow, green, and sometimes orange tinted, milky or opalescent.

 The forms of these are various, and an attempt at a description, without accurate drawings, is impossible; some are oval, others spherical, while many take the form of fish or worms.
-They appear to possess to some degree the shape of mollusce. having a shell either of hard flint, or soft and membraneous, and often of marble.
-The principal organs of the infusoria are hairs or cilia, resembling those of the human eyelash.
+They appear to possess to some degree the shape of mollusco. having a shell either of hard flint, or soft and membraneous, and often of marble.
+The principal organs of the infusoria are hairs or cilla, resembling those of the human eyelash.
 A hair of this kind forms a proboscis, which is generally used as an oar, and which drags food to the mouth.
-Great doubt has been expressed of this creature possessing a nervous system; yet recent investigations have led us to infer that they have, as they possess eyes which have the form of red balls, from two to eleven in number, arranged in triangles, squares or circles, generally the latter, and in some of these eyes, a crystaline lens has been discovered.
+Great doubt has been expressed of this creature possessing a nervous system; yet recent investigations have led us to infer that they have, as they possess eyes which have the form of red balls, from two to eleven in number, arranged in triangles, squares or circles, generally the latter, and in some of these eves, a crystaline lens has been discovered.